asbah-amjad/WebDev2-Architecting/documentation.md

 ### Deployment

-The frontend is dockerized and can be run as follows, it to exposes port 80.
+The frontend is dockerized and can be run individually as follows, it to exposes port 80.

 ```bash
 cd frontend